phuongv8/airbnb-apprenticeship/README.md

 # Description

 Welcome to Mochi Land!
-This project was built using React, and is designed to provide an easy and convenient way for customers to purchase delicious Japanese desserts from the comfort of their own home.
+This project was built using React, and is inspired by the beauty of cherry blossoms and softness of mochi (Japanese rice cake).
+It was created with the goal of providing an easy and convenient way for customers to purchase delicious Japanese desserts from the comfort of their own home.

 Demo: https://mochi-land.netlify.app/